ncl-icb-analytics/ncl_project/README.md

 # NCL sample project folder

-This git repository contains a shell that should be used as the default structure for new R projects in the analytical team.
+This git repository contains a shell that should be used as the default structure for new projects in the analytical team.
 It won't fit all circumstances perfectly, and you can make changes and issue a pull request for new features / changes.

-The aim of this template is two-fold: firstly to give a common structure for analytical projects to aid reproducibility, secondly to allow for additional security settings as default to prevent accidental upload of files that should not be committed to git and GitHub.
+The aim of this template is two-fold: firstly to give a common structure for analytical projects to aid reproducibility, secondly to allow for additional security settings as default to prevent accidental upload of files that should not be committed to Git and GitHub.

 __Please update/replace this README file with one relevant to your project__